vultisig/vultisig-contracts/README.md

 - Buyer is blacklisted or not
 - Buyer whitelist index is within allowed index range(starting from 1 and within 1 ~ allowedWhitelistIndex - inclusive)
 - Buyer already bought or not
-- USDC amount is greater than max address cap(default 10k) or not
+- ETH amount is greater than max address cap(default 3 ETH) or not

 Whitelist contract owner can: